-I have worked full-time as a therapist for many years, including leading the clinical teams at a number of psychological health and well-being clinics, alongside my private practice, and am a Registered Manager with the Care Quality Commission (CQC).
+I have worked full-time as a therapist for many years, including leading the clinical teams at and managing a number of psychological health and well-being clinics and hospitals, alongside my private practice, and am a Registered Manager with the Care Quality Commission (CQC).
 I also conduct research at a university school of psychology.

 I am a registered member of the British Association for Counselling and Psychotherapy and a member of the Federation of Drug and Alcohol professionals.